 Perhaps you are in a market where competitors have been distracted by asset quality issues or struggles with new regulations, they won’t be distracted forever.
 Maybe you have access to a new delivery channel that will strengthen your image as a market leader in technology.
 You decide where go from here.
 If you have an opportunity, don’t wait until things get better, pursue it now.

 Tom Hershberger is president and founder of Cross Financial Group, a sales and marketing consulting firm based in Lincoln, Nebraska.
 Tom works exclusively with financial institutions to support business planning, staff training, mystery shopping, customer satisfaction surveys, market research, branding, and corporate communications.
-You can reach Tom at 800-566-3491 or send him an email.
+You can reach Tom at 800-566-3491.